Pussy Galore (band)

 Pussy Galore was an American garage rock band formed by students at Brown University in 1984.
-They had a constantly fluid line-up until their demise in 1990.
-They took their name from the character in the James Bond film Goldfinger, and their sound was inspired by The Rolling Stones and Einstürzende Neubauten.
+They had a constantly fluid line-up until their demise in 1990, with vocalist-guitarist Jon Spencer as the sole member through the band's history.
+They took their name from the character in the James Bond film Goldfinger, and their sound was an irreverent experimental blues rock influenced by The Rolling Stones and Einstürzende Neubauten.

 History

 The band's earliest incarnation consisted of guitarist and vocalist Jon Spencer, guitarist and occasional vocalist Julia Cafritz and drummer John Hammill, though this line-up both changed and expanded in later years.
 Spencer and Cafritz were both students at Ivy League college Brown when the band formed in 1984.
 Following the self-released 7" Feel Good About Your Body, they added guitarist Neil Hagerty.
 The new line-up recorded the EP Groovy Hate Fuck.
 This EP, like all of their early releases, would be self-released on their own Shove Records label.
 After the band moved to New York City after graduation from Brown, they further expanded the line-up by taking on then 16-year-old Cristina Martinez as a guitarist.
 Martinez was not a musician and had simply taken the photograph for the 7".
 The band also replaced Hammill with former Sonic Youth drummer Bob Bert.
-Then, on a dare from Sonic Youth, they released a limited-edition cassette cover album of the Rolling Stones' Exile on Main Street.
-They followed this up in January 1987 with another self-released mini-set, Pussy Gold 5000.
+Then, on a dare from Sonic Youth, they released a limited-edition cassette cover album of the Rolling Stones' Exile on Main St. They followed this up in January 1987 with another self-released mini-set, Pussy Gold 5000.
 Shortly after this, Martinez left the band and formed Boss Hog with Spencer a few years later.

 In September 1987, Pussy Galore recorded their debut album and their first recording for another label, Right Now!, on Caroline Records.
 Shortly following the release of Right Now!, Hagerty left the band and was replaced by Kurt Wolf, but he was to return to the Pussy Galore line-up following the release of the Sugarshit Sharp EP with Wolf leaving to join Loudspeaker.
 Sugarshit Sharp is probably best known for the garage rock interpretation of Einstürzende Neubauten's industrial/dance classic from the mid-1980s "Yu-Gung".
 Pussy Galore used sampling in their music, drawing short samples from both the original track and the Public Enemy rap classic "Don't Believe The Hype".
 F.M.
 Einheit, a member of Neubauten, was said to have been quite impressed with the cover version.
 The EP also introduced Pussy Galore's new logo, which consisted of Neubauten's "Yu-Gung Man" emblem with a grainy, almost indecipherable photocopy of the Rolling Stones' trademark lips-and-tongue image superimposed over its head.